How was our lonely daughter coping? She was meeting Mr Big I Am, behind everybody’s back.

 We felt sorry for Laura.
 We invited her out to join our table for four and make it five.
 A meal at a pub on a Saturday night.
 Yes, she was up for that.
 Husband and I arrived at her house to collect Laura.
 She was not there.
 Her car was not parked in its slot.

-She zoomed into the car park, and hit the brakes.
+We rang her: she’d be ten minutes.
+We waited.
+Laura zoomed into the car park, and hit the brakes.
 She jumped into my car.
-I lectured on careful driving; Husband lectured on tardiness.
+I lectured her on careful driving; Husband lectured on tardiness.

-Bella wittered on about a friend she had visited, the reason for not being home.
+Laura tattled on about a friend she had visited, the reason for being late.
 This friend was having relationship problems.
 ‘Well, you’d know all about that,’ I sneered.
-Bella’s speech was slow, not slurred.
-She expressed she was tired as being the reason for that.
+Laura’s speech was slow, not slurred.
+The reason for that she expressed as being tired.

-I know today, what I didn’t know then.
+I know today, what I did not know then.